How to Optimize Your Website for SEO Purposes

 meta description tag example

-Sometimes Google will pick a few random words or phrases from the page, rather than using your SEO-optimized description.
-If this happens to you, try to rewrite the description.
-It’s not guaranteed that it will fix the problem, because Google sets the rules.
+Sometimes, Google will pick a few random words or phrases from the page instead of using your SEO-optimized description.
+If this happens, try to rewrite the description.
+It’s not guaranteed to fix the problem because Google sets the rules.
 Still, it is always a good idea to optimize the meta description tag.

 yoast focus keyword